Judge Posner, a federal appellate court judge for the Seventh Circuit, has changed.

 He didn’t stop there.
 Posner brought up the Supreme Court’s 2008 decision in District of Columbia v.
 Heller, which affirmed the right of individuals to have handguns at home for self-defense.
 Noting that he doesn’t think the Second Amendment has anything to do with an individual’s right to bear arms, a basis of the decision for which Scalia wrote the majority opinion, he quipped: “That didn’t slow down Scalia….
 He loves guns.
 He’s a hunter.”

-Judge Posner was speaking to six dozen legal scholars from China, Taiwan, and Hong Kong attending the Chicago Summer School in Law and Economics, an intensive two-week course from July 9 to 20.
+Judge Posner was speaking to six dozen legal scholars from China, Taiwan, and Hong Kong attending the Chicago Summer School in Law and Economics, an intensive two-week course from July 9 to 20 in 2013.

 He also dismissed the notion that judicial behavior isn’t affected by a wide variety of variables, including regional and religious differences.
 He gave the example of a study of political asylum applications, noting that the rate of reversal of denials ranges from 34 percent in the 7th Circuit to 2 percent in the 4th Circuit.
 He explained that researchers concluded “wherever you come from, if you end up in Virginia versus Illinois, your chances of being deported are immensely greater.”

 In addition, Judge Posner recently wrote a subtly supportive piece on gay rights in the August 5, 2013 issue of “The New Republic,” noting wryly, after enumerating the reasons why denial of such rights is irrational: